hallowelt/mwstake-mediawiki-component-rel135vue3shim/README.md

 ## Only MediaWiki 1.35

 This component must only be used in MW 1.35 context.
 Make sure it is used in a very isolated context (e.g. on a SpecialPage).
 There is some risk of VueJS version collision!

+The code located in `resources/` is basically just a copy of the files that are currently in `wikimedia/mediawiki@wmf/1.38.0-wmf.22`.
+Same is true for `boostrap.php`, which mimics `incldues/Resources.php` from that version.
+Some minor adjustments were made to make it compatible to `wikimedia/mediawiki@REL1_35` the ResourceLoader implementation.